Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News31/10/2024

-However, a frequently asked question is: Does a collaborator contract have to pay social insurance (SI)?
+However, a question that is often asked is: Does a collaborator contract have to pay social insurance (SI)?
 This article will help you better understand the legal regulations related to this issue.

 According to the Law on Social Insurance of Vietnam, subjects participating in compulsory social insurance are employees working under indefinite-term labor contracts or labor contracts with a term of 1 month or more.